 Source: What We Do All Day

-11. … or have a pi word challenge.
+21. Have a pi word challenge.

 Instead of a pie-eating contest, hold a pi-writing contest in your classroom.
 Set a timer to three minutes and challenge your students to write as many words as they can that start with pi.
 Ready.
 Set.
 Go!